namtvit07/pushpop/README.md

 **Specify your API credentials**

-Now it's time to write a job that does something real.
+Now it's time to write a job that connects to APIs and does something real.
 For that we'll need to specify API keys.
-To tell Pushpop about API keys, we'll use [foreman](https://github.com/ddollar/foreman).
-When you use foreman to run a process, it adds variables found in a `.env` file to the environemnt.
+To tell Pushpop aboutAPI keys, we'll use [foreman](https://github.com/ddollar/foreman).
+When you use foreman to run a process, it adds variables found in a local `.env` file to the environemnt.
 It's very handy for keeping secure API keys out of your code! (.env files are gitignored by Pushpop)

-Create a `.env` file in the project directory and add Keen IO API keys and either Twilio or Sendgrid keys.
-Here's what an example file would look like with all three:
+Create a `.env` file in the project directory and add Keen IO API keys and Twilio and/or Sendgrid keys.
+Here's what an example file looks like with all three:

 ```
 KEEN_PROJECT_ID=*********